 - A lawyer who practices car accident injury law and can show significant past results in local car accident cases.

 - A lawyer with a strong reputation in the local legal community as a top-notch trial lawyer with courtroom experience.

 - A lawyer who has familiarity with the medical treatment involved in the type of injury you suffered.

 - A lawyer who listens to you, understands your needs and goals, responds to your questions, and communicates with you clearly and honestly.

 Don’t wait.
-Get our skilled Katy car accident attorneys working for you today.
+Reach out to our skilled Katy car accident attorneys now so we can start working for you today.

 If You Suffered a Personal Injury in a Crash, Our Car Accident Attorneys in Katy Could Help

 If a traffic accident injured you in the Katy, Texas area, consult with one of our Katy personal injury lawyers as quickly as possible to explore your options.
 For a free case evaluation to see if Texas law entitles you to compensation for your injuries, contact the legal team at Stewart J. Guss, Injury Accident Lawyers, at 800-898-4877, or reach out through our online contact form.
 Remember, you pay nothing when we take your case, and you pay us nothing unless and until we’ve recovered compensation for your damages.